TaraRhoseyn/javascript_card_memory_game/README.md

 10. As a site owner, I want to be able to collect feedback from users in a simple and easy way.
 11. As a site owner, I want users to be able to navigate the website easily so that I can

+### Scope

+The scope of the project in it’s first release is defined by the following features:

+- Instructions that clearly explain the objective and mechanics of the game.
+- A home page to select which game difficulty to play at before the game is generated.
+- A generate game board with varying numbers of cards depending on game difficulty selected.
+- Navigation button, such as 'Return home' once the game is generated to re-select game difficulty or revisit instructions.
+- A reset button to reset the game.
+- A score tracker that goes up with each correct match.
+- A moves counter that goes up with each pair guessed.
+- A timer to keep track of how long it takes a player to complete the game.
+- An error page (404.html) that directs site users back to the home page (index.html) in the event of a broken URL.
+- Favicon icon to help users identify the site.
+- A contact page for the site owner to collect feedback about the game to feed back into future versions.

+Features to be built into future releases:

+- A scoreboard with players scores to allow users to compete with their own high score and that of others online.
+- The ability to toggle between different 'skins' or 'themes' depending on how high a score you gain in your play through of the 'fruits' theme.
+- Card flipping animation when a card is selected.
+- Audio and visual animation when a matching pair is found.
+- Audio and visual animation within the browswer when the game is completed.

+Find more information on features in the [Features](#features) section.

 ### Wireframes

 Wireframes: